Caterina Preda -

 Propaganda zilnica invizibila.
 Sablonul gandirii unice

-November 28, 2011 by cpreda No Comments
+November 28, 2011 by cpreda 11 Comments

 Am scris un text cu acest titlu “Propaganda zilnica invizibila.
 Sablonul gandirii unice” pentru cel de-al doilea volum din Grafica fara computer editat de niste oameni entuziasti de la Atelierul de Grafica.
 Ideea acestui nou volum era documentarea tipurilor de scris prezente inca in spatiul nostru public, majoritatea fiind create in perioada regimului comunist.
 De la firmele pentru magazinele Nufarul, Paine, Alimentara, Cinematograf si asa mai departe, la tabilitele – facute de mana sau produse in serie – de protectia muncii.
 Se alatura colectiei afisele de propaganda si enunturile politice.
 Trecutul vinde inca si el este inca accesibil in spatiul nostru public, este inca frecventabil desi incet dispare.
 Undeva intre nostalgie si necesara colectionare a semnelor trecutului se afla si acest volum.